premchander-revature/interviewquestions/.NET FULL STACK/Rest.md

 <blockquote>

 - HTTP responses are sent by the API to the client.
-They inform the client that the requested action was (or was not) completed and to deliver any requested resources.
+They inform the client that the requested action was (or was not) completed and deliver any requested resources.
 There are four main components of an HTTP response:

 - **HTTP version**: The version of HTTP version used.
 - **Status line**: Indicates the status of the request with an HTTP response status code.
 - **HTTP Response Header**: Lists metadata about the response, such as the date, server, user agent, file formats of the returned resources, caching information, etc.
-- **HTTP Response body**: Contains the resource data that was requested by the client, and is also called the payload.
+- **HTTP Response body**: Contains the resource data that was requested by the client and is also called the payload.

 </blockquote>